Luis Urías Player Props: Brewers vs. Pirates

-After going 1-for-3 with a home run and an RBI in his most recent game, Luis Urias and the Milwaukee Brewers face the Pittsburgh Pirates (who will hand the ball to Rich Hill) at 8:10 PM ET on Friday.
+The Milwaukee Brewers and Luis Urias, who went 1-for-3 last time in action, battle Mitch Keller and the Pittsburgh Pirates at American Family Field, Saturday at 4:10 PM ET.

-He hit a home run while going 1-for-3 in his previous game against the Twins.
+He had a one-hit showing in his previous game (1-for-3) against the Pirates.

 Luis Urías Game Info & Props vs. the Pirates